emmah29/multinational-retail-data-centralisation/README.md

 Run program <b>run.py</b> to run the system.

 ## Contributing
-This is a private project.
-No contributions are requested.
+This is a private project for certification.
+Please provide feedback to emmahumphreys@gmail.com but do not make changes.

 ## License
 This is a public project.
 No license is required.